October 12, 2023

 This causes two problems.

 Second, utilities are affected by seasonality.
-Some months are lower, others are astronomical.
-If you’re covering utilities with rent, you’re using a fixed sum that won’t always be enough.
+Some months are lower, and others are astronomical.
+If you cover utilities with rent, you’re using a fixed sum that won’t always be enough.
 As the year progresses, you’d have to compare these surpluses and deficits to see if you’re recovering the money you need to.

 Managing utility costs as a separate item allows you to budget your property properly.
 You know exactly what your costs are and don’t have to worry about accounting for variable expenses.

 An added benefit is that this protects you from huge bills if there’s a leak a tenant doesn’t report.

 Benefit #3: Utilities Gets Its Own Line Item